 Publisher: Global Landscapes Forum

-Keyword(s): climate finance, conservation finance, finance, inclusive finance, innovation, innovative finance, landscapes, small and medium enterprises, smallholders, SMEs, ssc initiatives, sustainability, sustainable finance, sustainable landscapes, technology
+Keyword(s): climate finance, conservation finance, finance, financial innovation, inclusive finance, innovation, small and medium-sized enterprises (SMEs), smallholders, SMEs, sustainability, sustainable finance, sustainable landscapes, technology